minnesotaNyst/regex-pseudo/Develop/gist-template.md

 ^
 ```

-The only anchor used in this Regex is the carrot symbol...
+The only anchor used in this Regex is the carrot symbol.

 ### Quantifiers